iden3/discovery-node/README.md

 // Service holds the data about a node service (can be a Relay, a NameServer, a DiscoveryNode, etc) type Service struct {
 	IdAddr      common.Address
-	PssPubK     *ecdsa.PublicKey // Public Key of the pss node, to receive encrypted data packets Url         string
+	PssPubK     PubK // Public Key of the pss node, to receive encrypted data packets Url         string
 	Type        string
 	Mode        string // Active or Passive